 The Company is subject to the Regulations of the General Authority of Zakat and Tax (GAZT) in the Kingdom of Saudi Arabia.
 According to the new Zakat Regulations, Holding Companies and their fully owned subsidiaries (with direct / indirect legal 100% ownership) are required to submit a consolidated declaration with GAZT through ERAD system and settle Zakat obligations on consolidated basis.
 Accordingly, no provision for zakat has been made in these financial statements of the Company and any Zakat liability / settlement of the Company is being considered in the books of Taajeer Group.

 Status of assessments

-The assessments for the period from 24 May 2016 to 31 December 2016 have not yet been raised by General Authority for Zakat and Tax (the "GAZT").
+The assessments for the period from 24 May 2016 to 31 December 2016 and for the year ended 31 December 2017 have not yet been raised by General Authority for Zakat and Tax (the "GAZT").